 Related: How to dye Easter eggs and get just the right shade?
 Expert tips.

-If you’ll be celebrating Easter with visiting family, take a look at this fun United States Easter egg idea from Brit & Co.
-Grab the stencils they offer for a few of the states, or make your own if you’d like to rep, say, Rhode Island or Iowa on your eggs.
+If you’ll be celebrating Easter with visiting family, take a look at this fun Sharpie Easter egg idea: individual United States Easter eggs from Brit & Co.
+Grab the stencils offered by the sate representing a few states or make your own if you’d like to rep, say, Rhode Island or Iowa on your eggs.
+(You use the Exacto Knife, parents!)
 Intrepid geography buffs might even try their hand at making all 50 — if you have nothing better to do, of course.

-The adult coloring book trend hit the world big time this past year, and you can see it come to life on Alisa Burke’s Sharpie Doodles Easter eggs we shared a few years ago on your post of 20 easy but impressive Easter egg decorating ideas.
+The adult coloring book trend hasn’t gone away, and you can see it come to life on Alisa Burke’s Sharpie Easter eggs with Zentangle doodles.
 Do we expect most of you to be able to make yours come out this good?
 No way.
 But for those of you up for a challenge, it could be kind of a zen activity.
-Then you can even let your kids fill in all those intricate lines with colored Sharpies.
+Then you can let your kids fill in all those intricate lines with colored Sharpies or kid-friendly water colors.

 OK, we know that these are not eggs — they’re white Christmas ornaments — but we still love The Crafted Life’s idea of using a rainbow of markers to make striking patterned Easter eggs.
 Younger kids can help with the easier patterns while you can challenge your older kids with shapes like stars or hearts.

-While the sayings written in Sharpie on the pretty hand-drawn Sharpie Easter eggs from Wear Eat Love were clearly made by an artist with a steady hand, we think this is all the inspiration that our older kids would need to write their own fun messages in festive colors.
-Or, you write the messages and let younger kids decorate with sharpies or dunk in natural dyes. (website no longer active)
+Sharpie Easter eggs can of course deliver messages — the real point of Sharpies, right?
+While the quotes on the pretty hand-drawn Sharpie Easter eggs from Wear Eat Love (site no longer active) are clearly made by an artist with a steady hand, we think this is all the inspiration that our older kids would need to write their own fun messages in festive colors.
+Or, you write the messages and let younger kids decorate with Sharpies or dunk in natural Easter egg dyes like these.